 Spooky green monster noodles

-Here’s another fab recipe using courgetti - an all time GD Mums favourite!
+Here’s another fab recipe using courgetti, an all-time GD Mums favourite!
 If you haven’t tried it yet then give it a go!
-Even the side drink of almond milk served alongside this recipe is a welcome addition to the GD diet.
-Pop over to Inspiralized for how to create this delicious alternative to pasta

 Pumpkin seeds are great for gestational diabetes.
-They are packed with vitamins, minerals, fibre and anti-oxidants, good fats and protein.
+They are packed with vitamins, minerals, fibre and antioxidants, good fats and protein.
 Eat them as a snack or add them to yoghurt, salads and use them for food pairing with carbs.
-One little project explains how to roast pumpkin seeds

 Pumpkin Spice Latte

-Every year we see ladies desperately craving Starbuck’s Pumpkin Spice Lattes, but these sweet Halloween drinks are packed with carbs (sugar), making them a risky choice for anyone with diabetes.
+Every year I see ladies posting in my Facebook support group desperately craving Starbuck’s Pumpkin Spice Lattes, but these sweet Halloween drinks are packed with carbs (sugar), making them a risky choice for anyone with diabetes.

 Here are the total carbs in short (small) Starbuck’s Pumpkin Spiced Latte:

 Short skimmed or semi-skimmed milk, 27.6g – almost 7 tsp of sugar!

 Short whole milk, 27.0g – 6 ¾ tsp of sugar

 Short coconut milk, 24.8g – just over 6 tsp of sugar